aam29dc/2d_game_engine/README.md

 [___0.1.7___]:

-  -added Uniform buffer object for projection matrix that is constant across sprite and instance shaders
+  -added Uniform Buffer Object for projection matrix that is constant across sprite and instance shaders

 [___0.1.6___]: